 Keeping a balance has been key to meeting steady weight and performance expectations.
 Now in my 40s, keeping my weight at 200 pounds (plus or minus five pounds) has been the key to making this work optimally.

 My Yearly Workout

 Here is the way I arrange my workout throughout the year.
-I think of the year as a way to challenge ALL of the fitness elements (speed, agility, endurance [run, swim, ruck], strength/power, muscle stamina, mobility and flexibility).
-Not all at once, but throughout the year.
-You will find you can still be above average with ALL of the elements of fitness, which is invaluable to Tactical Fitness professions.
+I think of the year as a way to challenge, at various times, all fitness elements (speed, agility, endurance, strength/power, muscle stamina, mobility and flexibility).
+You still can be above average with all elements of fitness, which is invaluable to tactical fitness professions.

-January-March: Near 100 percent weights, more non-impact cardio workouts.
-Ruck/ Swim with fins.
+- January-March: Nearly 100% weights, more non-impact cardio workouts.
+Ruck/swim with fins.

 My Trilogy of Periodization